kwabam/m21ragtimify/README.md

 probabilitistically to a midi file input.
 Effectively, this shifts the melody note onset data from the input to sound more like a ragtime piece.

+PRS.py implements Pressing's cognitive cost algorithm.
+This algorithm helps to estimate levels of syncopation within a measure.